Research Vision

 My research program develops advanced computational methods at the intersection of imaging informatics, graph neural networks, and computational biology.
 I aim to bridge the gap between complex biomedical data and actionable clinical insights by creating interpretable AI frameworks that integrate multi-modal and multi-scale data for precision medicine applications.

-Key publications:
+Representative publications:

-Key publications:
+Representative publications:

 Current focus at UTHealth Houston (BSML, PI: Dr. Zhongming Zhao):

-• Multi-omics data integration for cancer genomics
+• Multi-omics data integration for disease genomics

-• Computational approaches for biomarker discovery
+• Epigenomic biomarker discovery for neurodegeneration

 Clinical AI & Digital Pathology